JainamOswal18/walmart_sparkathon_2025/README.md

 - **Automatic Activation:**
   - Content script is injected automatically on Walmart and Instacart domains.
 - **Voice Input:**
-  - Simple popup with a button to start/stop listening for voice commands.
+  - Modern popup with a button to start/stop listening for voice commands.
   - Uses the user's microphone to record audio.
 - **AI Service Integration (Placeholder):**
   - Sends recorded audio to a placeholder AI service endpoint.